 The array can tune to two different frequencies from the same wavelength band provided the frequency difference does not exceed approximately 450 MHz.
-Right-hand circular

-(RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
+Right-hand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
 Each of these four data streams is called an IF.
 These four data streams are known in VLA-ese as IFs 'A', 'B', 'C', and 'D'.
-IFs A and B receive RCE IFs C and D receive LCP.
-IFs A and C are always at the same frequency, as are IFs B and D. (But the A.C) frequency is usually different than the (B,D) frequency).
+IFs A and B receive RCP, IFs C and D receive LCP.
+IFs A and C are always at the same frequency, as are IFs B and D. [But the (A,C) frequency is usually different than the (B,D) frequency.]
 Observations at more widely separated frequencies can only be made within the same run by time switching between the frequencies.
 This operation takes less than 30 seconds.
-The array can also simultaneously observe one frequency within L band and one within P band (known as LP band), or one within 4-band and one within P band (known as 4P band).
-These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).
+The array also can observe simultaneously one frequency within L band and one within P band (known as LP), or one within 4-band and one within P band (known as 4P mode).
+These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously.

-Observations at seven different bandwidths (given by $50/2^n$ MHz, with n=0,1,...6) are possible1.
-A 200 kHz bandpass is also available in spectral line mode.
-Continuum mode users wishing to use the 200 kHz bandpass should consult VLA staff first.
+Observations at seven different bandwidths (given by $50/2^n$ MHz, with n = 0, 1, ...
+6) are possible1.
+A 200 kHz bandwidth is also available in spectral line mode.
+Continuum mode users wishing to use the 200 kHz bandwidth should first consult VLA staff.
 Different bandwidths can be used for each of the two separate frequencies.
 Wider bandwidths provide better sensitivity, but also increase the chromatic aberration.
 Refer to Section 3.4.2 for details.